 5. Integrate with Other Systems

 Integration with the legacy workflow is really important, as numerous documents or services should be kept and seamlessly transferred to the new system.
-Planning the integration process is a challenge.
-The migration should be performed in such a way that customers won’t experience delays or down-times.
+Planning the integration process is a challenge: on the one hand, solutions should be compatible with other systems, on the other hand, the migration should be performed in such a way that customers won’t experience delays or downtimes.

-- Enables the taking of photos of injured body parts, and using system body part images if photos are nondiagnostic
+- The ability to take photos of injured body parts, or use system images if photos are nondiagnostic

 Tools & technologies used